Castle 3 CROWN

 Gilbert Cockton lives in Monkseaton near the beach to the east of Newcastle upon Tyne.
 He recently retired as Professor of Design Theory in the School of Design at Northumbria University in Newcastle upon Tyne.
 He has previously been a head of department and associate dean for research and innovation.

 From 1997-2009, he was Research Chair in HCI at the University of Sunderland, where he was the recipient of a UK NESTA Fellowship on Value-Centred Design.
 Work during this fellowship moved his research from the design end of computing to the computing end of design, extending the variety in a career that has blended education, academic research, childcare, design, consultancy, work for and within business and public sectors, directing large regional economic development projects, and professional service.

-A Fellow of the UK Royal Society for the Arts, he has published extensively since 1985, with over 250 papers, chapters, books, articles and edited proceedings and over 150 invited presentations in 23 countries, on usability, user-experience and accessibility, theoretical and empirical inputs to design and evaluation, the nature of design work, and notations and architectures for interactive software.
+A Fellow of the UK Royal Society for the Arts, he has published extensively since 1985, with almost 260 papers, chapters, books, articles and edited proceedings and over 150 invited presentations in 23 countries, on usability, user-experience and accessibility, theoretical and empirical inputs to design and evaluation, the nature of design work, and notations and architectures for interactive software.

 He was scientific co-ordinator for the 26 country European TwinTide network (2009-2013) on transferability of software design and evaluation approaches.
 He has secured funding for research and knowledge transfer projects and infrastructure with a value of over $7M.
 He has contributed to the supervision or examination of 95 research students in 8 countries.